-As a small business owner, it can be easy to assume that everyone is online and uses social media regularly.
-But while it’s true that a lot of people are active on social media, not everyone is.
+As a small business owner, it can be easy to assume that everyone is online and uses social media and other online platforms regularly.
+But while it’s true that a lot of people are active online, not everyone is.
 That’s why it’s important to at least consider using offline marketing for small businesses.

 And it’s not just the older generations that might not be online all the time.
 Increasing numbers of young people are taking part in “digital detoxes”.
 And some people may only log into social media and check their personal emails once a week.

 So, rather than focusing solely on digital and social media marketing, let’s not forget about offline marketing.
 A mix of on- and offline tactics is a great way for your small business to reach as many potential customers as possible.

 Here are some of my top tips for making the most of offline marketing for small businesses.
 Just remember: Offline marketing doesn’t have to be old-fashioned – these techniques really get results!

 It can be great to make new contacts on LinkedIn.
 But nothing really beats meeting someone face-to-face.
 Networking is a fantastic tool for offline marketing for small businesses.

 Not only can you spread the word about your small business and raise brand awareness, but you can also connect with people who you may be able to collaborate with.